automerge/automerge-repo-rs/README.md

 **Problems:** intermittent panics, mostly about channels being disconnected apparently without reason.
 Occured around use of document handles in client code that ran on a different tokio runtime.

-**Hypothesis:** panics arise from sharing synchronizaiton primitives between different runtime contexts.
+**Hypothesis:** panics arise from sharing synchronization primitives between different runtime contexts.

 ## Iteration 2